simon-ritchie/apysc/docs_src/source/sequential_animation.md

 # Sequential animation setting

-This page will explain how to animate sequentially.
+This page explains how to animate sequentially.

 ## Sequential animation interface calling on the same instance

-If you call each animation interface sequentially, these animations will start in order (e.g., when the first animation is completed then the second one will be started).
+If you call each animation interface sequentially, these animations start in order (e.g., when the first animation completion, the second one starts).

-The following example will set the four animations of the coordinates.
-These animations will not start simultaneously:
+The following example sets the four animations of the coordinates.
+These animations do not start simultaneously:

 ```py
 # runnable